 In Hong Kong, the Mandatory Provident Fund Scheme Ordinance ("MPFSO") came into effect on 1 December 2000.
 Under a Mandatory Provident Fund Scheme, each of the employee and employer is required to contribute 5% of the employee's monthly relevant income to the fund.
-The maximum level of income for contribution purpose is HK$30,000 per month (effective 1 June 2014).
-Accordingly, the maximum mandatory contribution for each of the employee and employer is HK$1,500per month (effective 1 June 2014).
-An employee whose income is less than HK$7,100 (effective 1 November 2013) per month is not required to make mandatory contributions.
-However, the employer of such employee is still required to contribute and amount that is equal to 5% of the employee's monthly income.
+The maximum level of relevant income for contribution purpose is HK$30,000 per month (effective 1 June 2014).
+Accordingly, the maximum mandatory contribution for each of the employee and employer is HK$1,500 per month (effective 1 June 2014).
+An employee whose relevant income is less than HK$7,100 (effective 1 November 2013) per month is not required to make mandatory contributions.
+However, the employer of such employee is still required to contribute and amount that is equal to 5% of the employee's monthly relevant income.

 Our services include:

 - Calculating individual employee's relevant income and amount of contribution for each contribution period, deducting the appropriate mandatory contribution from the employee's relevant income, computing the employer's statutory contribution as well as additional voluntary contributions, if the employing entity elects to have a scheme which provides for benefits in excess of the MPF statutory minimum;

 - Providing a remittance statement and arranging payment to the Trustee of the MPF scheme for the employer's and employee's MPF contributions; and